×

 Swot Analysis of "John D. Rockefeller and the Creation of Standard Oil" written by Nancy F. Koehn, Katherine Miller includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Rockefeller's Oil facing as an external strategic factors.
 Some of the topics covered in John D. Rockefeller and the Creation of Standard Oil case study are - Strategic Management Strategies, Competitive strategy, Emerging markets, Ethics, Innovation, Leadership, Social enterprise and Innovation & Entrepreneurship.

-Some of the macro environment factors that can be used to understand the John D. Rockefeller and the Creation of Standard Oil casestudy better are - – challanges to central banks by blockchain based private currencies, increasing household debt because of falling income levels, banking and financial system is disrupted by Bitcoin and other crypto currencies, wage bills are increasing, competitive advantages are harder to sustain because of technology dispersion, digital marketing is dominated by two big players Facebook and Google, supply chains are disrupted by pandemic , increasing inequality as vast percentage of new income is going to the top 1%, talent flight as more people leaving formal jobs, etc
+Some of the macro environment factors that can be used to understand the John D. Rockefeller and the Creation of Standard Oil casestudy better are - – increasing household debt because of falling income levels, increasing transportation and logistics costs, banking and financial system is disrupted by Bitcoin and other crypto currencies, digital marketing is dominated by two big players Facebook and Google, increasing government debt because of Covid-19 spendings, technology disruption, talent flight as more people leaving formal jobs, supply chains are disrupted by pandemic , there is backlash against globalization, etc

 12 Hrs